Thynix/pyProbe/index.md

 Link length and peer count are from the past 7 days of results.
 All peer counts above 50 count towards 50.

 ## Changelog

+### October 7th, 2012

+Add plots of the past week and month of network size and store capacity.
+Click for a larger version.

 ### September 10th, 2012